Return to Library Home Page

 Seasonal Color: In Phoenix, Texas mountain laurel flowers appear in late February and early March.

-Light: Full sun, NO shade.
+Light: Full sun, except highly reflected western exposures.
+Absolutely NO shade.

 Watering: In Phoenix, established Texas mountain laurel will need to be deeply irrigated about once every 1 to 2 weeks during summer to maintain a lustrous canopy of foliage.
+On balance, green-leaved variants will need more water (frequency and volume) than silver gray=leaved variants, which are more drought tolerant due to their tomentose leaf surfaces.

 Pruning: The extent and type of pruning depends on landscape use.
 Little to no pruning is necessary if it is used as a background plant.
 If used as a multiple trunk tree, then only very occassionaly (once every couple of years) raise the crown base.
 Beware that Texas mountain laurel is VERY SLOW to recover if severely pruned.
 PLEASE do not shear this wonderful plant like was barbarically done to this brutalized specimen by the 'Horticultural clods of Phoenix' (aka 'Hort clods') that are (hopefully were) maintaining this commercial account.
 If it has to be an informal hedge, then make sure to prune it back lightly by selectively removing individual stems and branches ONLY during late April to early May.